nikolayhg/notes/mindtools.md

 ## Priorization

+* Do the most important thing first each day.
 * [Eisenhower Matrix](http://www.eisenhower.me/eisenhower-matrix/) - categorize into (not) important and (not) urgent.
 [Examples](http://www.planetofsuccess.com/blog/2015/stephen-coveys-time-management-matrix-explained/).
   * IU do first. _Examples_: deadlines, pressing issues.
   * INU plan and schedule. _Examples_: long-term strategizing, health.